The Marching Bands Festival of Cortina

 What to see in Corso Italia All the buildings and points of interest in the pedestrian area of Cortina d'Ampezzo.
 Reading time: 17 min

 To help you find your way around the various concerts available, there are some flyers throughout the town.
-You can find them at the info point in center , in most of the shops of the center and on the section about the parade in the official website of the Cortina Music Band .
-This link will head you to the right section, but you'll need something to translate.
+You can find them at the info point in the center, in most of the shops, and in the section about the parade on the official website of the Cortina Music Band.
+This link will take you to the right section, but you'll need something to translate.

 Relaxed music players with tracht, traditional dress